AlmaLinux/almalinux.org/content/blog/2024-05-23-mythbusting-linux-on-azure.md

     image: /blog-images/2024/azurewebinar.png
 ---

-Update to add: If you missed this chat, you can watch the recording on our YouTube channel, and see the full deck used: [Migrating from CentOS 7 and Mythbusting Linux on Microsoft Azure](/files/azure_meetup_deck.pdf)
+Update to add: If you missed this chat, you can watch the recording on our [YouTube channel](https://www.youtube.com/watch?v=3LsPn7xOn34), and see the full deck used: [Migrating from CentOS 7 and Mythbusting Linux on Microsoft Azure](/files/2024/azure_meetup_deck.pdf)

-{{< youtube id="3LsPn7xOn34" width="45%" height="25%" autoplay="false" controls="true" mute="false" title="Migrating from CentOS 7 and Mythbusting Linux on Microsoft Azure" >}}
+{{< youtube id="3LsPn7xOn34" width="55%" height="35%" autoplay="false" controls="true" mute="false" title="Migrating from CentOS 7 and Mythbusting Linux on Microsoft Azure" >}}

 -----
 I'm excited to be hosting a meetup (co-hosted with Microsoft Azure) alongside Claus Wieser from the Azure Linux team at Microsoft!